SoftwareAG/c8y-docs/content/reference/notifications-bundle/consumer-protocol.md

 The notifications don't contain any unique identifier or timestamps to aid in de-duplication.
 Some events are easy to de-duplicate, such as inventory events where a unique source object is first CREATED and then DELETED.
-But inventory UPDATES or logically sequenced events such as alarms and measurements require application-specific sequencing.
+But inventory UPDATES or logically sequenced events such as alarms and measurements require web app-specific sequencing.

 This can be achieved by including unique identifiers, sequence numbers or timestamps in the notification JSON (body) as required.
 An alternative is to look up the current value in the {{< product-c8y-iot >}} database, treating the notification as a signal only and ignoring the value carried.